MRI-Lab-Graz/braingraph-pipeline/.github/instructions/global.md.instructions.md

 # Global Development Instructions

+All scrpt should have this in the header
+MRI - Lab Graz
+Karl Koschutnig
+karl.koschutnig@uni-graz.at

 ## Package Management
 - **All packages MUST be installed via `install.sh`** - never install packages manually
 - **All installations MUST occur within the virtual environment** - no global installations